aryanrajtrangham/Courses_from_priyanshu/Docker.md

 ## Docker Networking

-- Docker networking subsystem is pluggable, using drivers.
+- Docker networking subsystem is plug able, using drivers.
 - There are several drivers available by default, and provides core networking functionality.
   - bridge
   - host